The worst foods for gut health and how they disrupt your entire system

 The human gut is home to approximately 100 trillion microorganisms, collectively known as the microbiome.
 In a healthy state, this ecosystem is diverse and balanced, with beneficial bacteria keeping opportunistic pathogens in check.
 These beneficial microbes are responsible for fermenting dietary fiber into short-chain fatty acids (SCFAs)—compounds like butyrate that fuel the cells lining your colon and regulate your immune system.[1]

 However, the modern Western diet is frequently saturated with the worst foods for gut health, creating a state of chronic disruption.
 When you consume foods high in processed sugars, artificial additives, and unhealthy fats, you alter the pH and nutrient availability in the colon.
-This shifts the competitive advantage away from beneficial, anti-inflammatory bacteria (like Lactobacillus and Bifidobacterium) and toward pro-inflammatory microbes.
+This shifts the competitive advantage away from beneficial, anti-inflammatory bacteria (like Lactobacillus and Bifidobacterium) and toward microbes more often associated with inflammatory patterns.

 This shift is clinically termed dysbiosis—a reduction in microbial diversity and a loss of beneficial bacteria.[2]
-Research shows that diet is the single most significant driver of microbiome composition, capable of altering bacterial profiles within just 24 hours of a drastic dietary change.
-When the balance tips, the intestinal barrier can become compromised, allowing bacterial toxins to leak into the bloodstream.
+A 2018 BMJ review concluded that diet is a major driver of microbiome composition,[1] and research suggests that significant dietary changes can measurably alter bacterial profiles within about 24 hours.
+When the balance stays off for long enough, the intestinal barrier can become compromised, allowing bacterial components to enter the bloodstream and amplify inflammation.

 How it works